 The Tocqueville Fellowship

 The Tocqueville Fellows at the Center for Liberty and Learning are the students most dedicated to civics, patriotism, and public service.
 This group of students go above and beyond in the classroom as well as outside of it.

-Applications for The Tocqueville Fellowship open in February 2022 and will be accepted until March 31st of 2022.
+Applications for The Tocqueville Fellowship are now open and will be accepted through February 28th of 2022.